 - Can I paint a photo I found on the internet?
 What about a celebrity photo?
 Watch this video on copyright.

 - Can I paint one of your paintings or drawings?
 I hold the copyright to all of my work, including those that I’ve made videos out of, however, you are welcome to practice painting or drawing one of my pieces for your personal use as long as you give credit to me as the original artist wherever you post your piece online.
-You can not sell/make prints of that piece.
+You can not sell/make prints/enter art competitions with that piece.

 - Where can I find reference photos to paint from that I can sell and make prints from?
 I use photos from jasonmorgan.co.uk (who has some free and some paid options available), wildlifereferencephotos.com (paid), Graphicstock (paid – I’ve done promotions for them in the past) morguefile.com (free), Pixabay.com (free).
 Of course you can also take photos yourself, just about anything with interesting lighting can make for a great painting!

 - How do you get your drawing onto your canvas or paper?
 You have a few options, personally, I either freehand my drawing onto another piece of paper, then use transfer paper to transfer the image cleanly onto my canvas or paper, or I trace the image onto the paper (or tracing paper to be transferred if using a canvas).
 Watch this video: is it ok to trace?
 And this one: how to use your monitor to trace and my friend Jason Morgan’s video showing how to use a grid, projector, and other tools here.

 - How do you store your art?
 Watch this video

 - Can I mix oil and acrylic paint or other mediums?
 You can, but make sure that you do not apply a water based medium over an oil based medium (for example, don’t apply acrylics on top of oils).
 You can apply oil based over water based though.

 - How do you design your paintings?
 Usually in photoshop.
 Watch this video and this one showing how I try different backgrounds in photoshop.